SchmidtDSE/montreal-protocol/doc/qubectalk.md

 ### Sales
 The sale of substances typically defines the equipment population.
 QubecTalk considers sales to fit into two groups: `manufacture` and `import`.
 Though not currently used, `export` is reserved for future use.

-**Domestic**: Starting with an example of specifying substances both produced and consumed domestically.
+**Domestic**: Starting with an example of specifying substances both produced and equalsd domestically.
 There are typically three important parameters to specify:

  - Manufacturing (volume)
  - Sales growth (YoY %)